-• Do not make more than two applications of Trivapro Fungicide or other Group 7 or 11 fungicides before alternation with a fungicide that is not in Group 7 or 11.
+DO NOT make more than two applications of Trivapro Fungicide or other Group 7 or 11 fungicides before alternation with a fungicide that is not in Group 7 or 11.

 - Refer to Section 6.1 for additional product use restrictions.
-Maximum Single Application Rate: 27.7 fl oz/A - 3) Minimum Application Interval: 7 days - 4) Maximum Annual Rate: 55.4 fl oz product/A/year - a.
-Do not apply more than 0.45 lb ai/A/year of propiconazole-containing products. b.
-Do not apply more than 1.5 lb ai/A/year of azoxystrobin-containing products.

-- c.
-Do not apply more than 0.272 lb ai/A/year of benzovindiflupyr-containing products.

-- 5) Do not exceed 4 applications per year.
+Maximum Single Application Rate: 27.7 fl oz/A - 3) Minimum Application Interval: 7 days - Maximum Annual Rate: 55.4 fl oz product/A/year a.
+DO NOT apply more than 0.45 lb ai/A/year of propiconazole-containing products. - b.
+DO NOT apply more than 1.5 lb ai/A/year of azoxystrobin-containing products. c.
+DO NOT apply more than 0.272 lb ai/A/year of benzovindiflupyr-containing products.
+DO NOT exceed 4 applications per year.

-- 6) Pre-harvest Interval (PHI):
+- Pre-harvest Interval (PHI):

 a.
 Green Onion Group 3-07B: 7 days

-- b.
-Dry Bulb Group 3-07A: 14 days7) Aerial application is prohibited in New York State.
+b.
+Dry Bulb Group 3-07A: 14 days

+- 7) Aerial application is prohibited in New York State.